phcode-dev/phoenix/docs/generatedApiDocs/features/QuickViewManager-API.md

                 start: {line: pos.line, ch:token.start},
                 end: {line: pos.line, ch:token.end},
                 content: "<div>hello world</div>",
-                exclusive: false, // this is optional.
-See details below:
                 editsDoc: false // this is optional if the quick view edits the current doc });
         });